matthewfeickert/pyhf-funcX-CHEP-2021-proposal/arXiv_submission.md

 primary classification for this submission:

-- High Energy Physics - Experiment
+- Computer Science - Distributed, Parallel, and Cluster Computing

 # Metadata